Implementation Considerations for Telehealth Programs Serving Veterans

 considerations for telemental health clinics for rural Native veterans.
 The guide discusses cultural

 considerations for working with Native veterans in the context of behavioral telehealth and includes training

-resources for telemental providers.
+resources for telemental health providers.

-Rural communities that serve veterans may also benefit from reviewing the
+Rural communities that serve veterans may also benefit from reviewing the Implementation Manual for a

-receive services in private and confidential spaces and making plans for mental health crises.
+private and confidential spaces and making plans for mental health crises.

 Resources to Learn More

-Organization(s): U.S. Department of Veterans Affairs Veterans Health Administration Office
+Organization(s): Veterans Health Administration Office

 of Rural Health